 and 300 is also within 200 of 100 (300 falls in the range of -100 and +300):

 100 + (200) = +300

-- Threshold values are inclusive.
-This means any differences up to an including the Threshold Value will result in a Pass.
-Anything outside of the defined Threshold value will result in a failure.
+- Threshold values are inclusive, as noted.
+This means any differences up to an including the Threshold Value will result in a Pass outcome.
+Anything outside of the defined Threshold value will result in a Fail outcome.